Givo29/Tuidle/README.md

 ## Todos

 - [x] Use JSON to record games and scores
+- [ ] Save guess on every guess so user can't cheat
 - [ ] Add an option to share your game
 - [ ] Add an option to export your JSON file
 - [x] Display streak after game end